Dr Robert Carter (Director of the Origins project) is Senior Lecturer at UCL Qatar

 Ruth Hatfield graduated from Reading University in 2003, and has worked as a field archaeologist in the UK, Oman, Uzbekistan, Qatar, Greece, Ukraine and Egypt.

 Michal Michalski has has worked as professional archaeologist in Poland, the United Kingdom and the UAE.
 He is currently responsible for surveying and GIS for The Origins of Doha Project.
 Michal received an MA in Archaeology from the Nicolaus Copernicus University Poland in 2006 and an MSc in Geographic Information Science from the University of Edinburgh in 2012.

-Fahad Ahmed Al Obaidly (Oral Historian) is the Curator Gulf Heritage & Community Liaison, Qatar Unified Imaging Project (QUIP), VCUQatar.
-My role is to support the study and documentation of local history in Qatar and the surrounding Gulf region using ethnographic research methods, ethical data collection, proper documentation and curatorial practices.
-I have collaboratively structured a comprehensive oral history program to collect and preserve intangible elements through narration for use on this project and to support the study of Qatar’s history in primary and secondary schools.
-I am the principal external contact for the QUIP team, coordinating communication throughout the community.
-I facilitate access to primary source materials within institutions and private collection in order to create a persistent resource.
+Fahad Ahmed Al Obaidly (Oral Historian) is a Qatari Oral Historian.
+His role is to support the study and documentation of local history in Qatar and the surrounding Gulf region using ethnographic research methods, ethical data collection, proper documentation and curatorial practices.
+He collaboratively structured a comprehensive oral history program to collect and preserve intangible elements through narration for use on this project and to support the study of Qatar’s history in primary and secondary schools.
+Fahad facilitates access to primary source materials within institutions and private collection in order to create a persistent resource.